 If you’re removing a tree from your property, you’ve got a big job on your hands.
 Here at Smoot Contracting Group, we know that the journey doesn’t end when the tree has been lopped and the chainsaw has been put down.
 Instead, you’re now going to find yourself dealing with challenging and, often, troublesome tree roots.
+In this article we will cover the most difficult part of the process, how to remove tree roots from the ground.

 Depending on the size of the tree, there’s likely to be a large network of roots lying beneath the ground where the tree stood.
 Each will be attached to the remaining stump, so to remove the stump, you’re going to need to deal with the roots.
 Believe it or not, you may have a project on your hand that entails removing roots that can lie up to 20 feet deep!
 Here’s some information that can help you on this journey.